zuyuz/SongBook/README.md

 # SongBook

 ## Description
-Application that allows to create your own songbook easily.
+Application that allows you to create your own songbook easily.
 You can write your own songs, collect and store favorite lyrics, choose the fanciest design and print them out.

 ## UML Diagram